 "Kate McIntosh connects the people in her audience without having a word exchanged - without even knowing each other's faces." – tumult

-This presentation of In Many Hands is generously supported by the Goethe-Institut.
+This presentation of In Many Hands is presented with the support of the Vlaamse Overheid, and the Goethe-Institut.

 Concept & Direction: Kate McIntosh